KHAOS-X/My-Projects/README.md

 # My-Projects
 A repository containing my personal projects.
-This are all projects I worked on myself during my tutorials.
+These are all projects I worked on myself or played around with.